 CCAS Leadership

-Our Board of Directors is made up of volunteers from the community who are dedicated to our mission in keeping children safe.
+Our Board of Directors is made up of volunteers from the community with a variety of experiences who are dedicated to our mission in keeping children safe and strengthening families.
 The Board meets 8 times a year to ensure that we are meeting our standards of service to children and families, and discusses programs and services, policy, and administrative issues.
-CCAS’s Annual General Meeting is held each year in June.
+CCAS’s Annual General Meeting of Members is held each year in June.

 Executive Committee of the Board